Advice on licensing children to work in certain types of performance or activity in England.

 Read guidance about children working in entertainment or employment.

-Guidance for schools on managing child protection records which includes record keeping, conferences transfer, storage and retention.
+Guidance for schools, colleges and educational providers in Derbyshire, on managing child protection/welfare records which includes record keeping, conferences transfer, storage and retention.

 Domestic abuse notifications to schools.